damienbod/angular-auth-oidc-client/README.md

 ## Storage

-In the app module of the Angular app you can set the storage of your choice.
-Tested with localStorage and sessionStorage
+In child component of the Angular app you can set the storage of your choice.
+Tested with localStorage and sessionStorage, for example in the app.component.
+Do not set this in the appmodule, otherwise your configuration will not be used.

 ```typescript
  constructor(public oidcSecurityService: OidcSecurityService) {